DarraghReid/krafts/README.md

 3. Connect Heroku to Github
     * Click on the "Deploy" tab, select "GitHub", and then "Connect to GitHub".
-    * When a prompt appears to find a github repository to connect to, enter the repo name created on Github ("just_jokes" in this case)
+    * When a prompt appears to find a github repository to connect to, enter the repo name created on Github ("krafts" in this case)
     * Click search, and click the connect button if the correct repository has been found.

 5. Add Heroku Postgres Database